veriservus/range_splitter/README.md

 * Consume block and yield resulting ranges (after modifying code to be a loop based rather than recursion based) https://github.com/veriservus/range_splitter/commit/f13ad05d8b4a140aff9b353081d34d564f0ecf71

-* Change endianness paramter to something more meaningful in this context
+* Change endianness paramter to something more meaningful in this context.
+This is just personal taste but endianness in my head is associated with packing siginficant bytes of in-memory representation of integers
+* [Check if there would be a benefit of working with or returning Enumerator](https://github.com/veriservus/range_splitter/commit/27865a32066827e4011c446afa4454731076a244) I don't think it beneficial in this particular use but still worth giving a shot